Christianity Without the Religion

 Q. In 2006 you launched an ambitious, and somewhat unorthodox way to worship – without entering into specific building.
 Its services are on the Internet, and you say it’s Christianity Without the Religion.
 Is there a need for the service(s) you are providing?

 A. George Barna is a leading authority on what is happening within North American Christianity.
-One of his recent books, Revolution, reports that church attendance is falling throughout North America, and he predicts that it will continue to do so for the next few decades.
+One of his recent books, Revolution, reports that in the early 21st century church attendance has fallen throughout North America, and he predicts that it will continue to do so for the next few decades.
 But, in contrast to other similar reports and prognostications on this topic, Barna does not link falling church attendance with a corresponding downturn in the practice of Christianity.
 He believes that Christianity in North America is not necessarily following the European model, where some believe churches are empty and Christianity is in retreat.
 Barna believes, based on extensive surveys and studies, that Christianity is alive and well in North America, but it is morphing and changing.
 Many are dissatisfied with denominations and local churches and are looking for alternative ways to worship and be nourished with the Word of God.

 Q. So are you saying that it’s okay for Christians not to attend a church?

-We started providing Christianity Without the Religion (CWR) because there is a need.
+We started providing the audio ministry of Christianity Without the Religion (CWR) because there is a need.
 Many who look to PTM for spiritual direction have implored us to give them Christ-centered and biblically based teaching within the format of worship services.
 There are many whom we already serve who have had a hell-on-earth experience with a group of people who called themselves a church.
-These folks have been burned -- and have no intention of darkening the door to any building with a sign outside that pronounces itself to be a church -- they just won't take the risk of being religiously mugged again.
+These folks have been burned — and have no intention of darkening the door to any building with a sign outside that pronounces itself to be a church — they just won’t take the risk of being religiously mugged again.
 They feel safer worshipping online.